MeGaNeKoS/GeoBypasser/README.md

 ## Features

-- Proxy list with per-tab assignment
+- Proxy list with per-tab assignment *(not available on Chrome/Chromium)*
-- Domain-based overrides
+- Domain-based overrides *(not available on Chrome/Chromium)*
 - Flexible matching rules with bypass and force patterns
 - Optional keep-alive monitoring for proxies
 - Network inspection with a collapsible usage tree and auto-refresh